idanlo/react-spotify-api/README.md

 - [x] Pass Spotify data with render props
 - [x] Use React.Context to pass the access token down the component tree
 - [x] Hooks!
-- [] A demo page that uses this library
+- [ ] A demo page that uses this library
+- [ ] TypeScript support!
+- [ ] 100% code coverage
-- [] Hooks for all data types from Spotify's API
+- [ ] Hooks for all data types from Spotify's API
-- [] Hooks for using the [Spotify Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/)
+- [ ] Hooks for using the [Spotify Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk)

 # Installing
 ## with npm
 ```bash